La hantise

-La hantise (The Obsession) is a 1912 short silent film directed by Louis Feuillade.
+La hantise (The Obsession) is a 1912 short silent film directed by Louis Feuillade and is the second-earliest surviving film about the RMS Titanic.
 The film stars Renée Carl and René Navarre.
 The film focuses on a woman who is told by a palm reader that one of her loved ones will die.
 The woman then tries to convince her husband not to board the RMS Titanic, as she fears for his safety.
+The husband boards nonetheless, though is rescued by the RMS Carpathia after Titanic sinks.
 The film is said to confront the fraud of palm reading, highlighting the suffering that obsessive belief in the supernatural can create.

+The CNC holds an incomplete 35mm copy of the film.